-7.18 The general view in the community is that gardens are very important and that new homes should have bigger gardens to provide places for children to play, to use as a hobby, to support wildlife and to provide food.
+7.18 The general view in the community is that gardens are very important and that new homes should have bigger gardens to provide places for children to play, to use as a hobby, to support wildlife, to provide food and to retain a sense of greenery and space in town.
 The town is therefore keen to see greater attention paid to the size of gardens in housing plots to encourage opportunities for recreation and vegetable growing.
+On new developments we would like to see good sized gardens but where too difficult to provide this then easily accessible community gardens and/or allotments should be provided

-New development should incorporate provision for good-sized gardens to enable people to grow their own food and to use as an important area for play and recreation.
+• New development should incorporate provision for good-sized gardens to enable people to grow their own food and to use as an important area for play and recreation.
+If too difficult to provide these then community gardens and or allotments should be provided.